blaizard/bzd/tools/bdl/docs/tool.md

 #### Interfaces Casting

-Object which implements an interface are casted down to their interfaces when used in the composition, this is done automatically by the code generator and it ensures that the object is used by its interface only.
+Object which implements an interface are casted down to their interfaces when used in the composition, this is done automatically by the code generator and it ensures that the object is used through its interface only.

 The code generation specialize the `bzd::Interface` type with the fully qualified name of the object type.
 It can then be used like this: